 What is Evidence?

-Given Natural Theology (a thriving branch of theology that provides rational arguments for God’s existence), it seems abundantly obvious that we’ve got evidence for God .
-That is to say, there are bodies of facts (e.g.: the existence of contingent beings, the beginning of the universe, the fine-tuning of the universe, moral facts, etc.) that arguably lead to the belief “God exists”.
-According to the definition above, Natural Theology provides evidence for God in the same way that DNA provides evidence the accused is guilty.
-There can be disagreement how the facts ought to be interpreted, but that doesn’t mean there is literally no evidence.
+Given what has been revealed by Natural Theology, a thriving branch of theology that provides rational arguments for God’s existence, it seems abundantly obvious that we’ve got some kind of evidence for God .
+That is to say, there are bodies of facts (e.g.: the existence of contingent beings, the beginning of the universe, the fine-tuning of the universe, moral facts, etc.) that support belief in God.
+Natural Theology provides evidence for God in the same way that DNA provides evidence the accused is guilty.
+There can be disagreement how all of the evidence ought to be interpreted, but that doesn’t mean there is literally no evidence.

-The Need for Empirical Evidence
+The “Need” for Empirical Evidence

 At this point the atheist might retort that, sure, there are philosophical arguments for God, but there’s no empirical evidence for God, and we require “empirical evidence” if we are to rationally believe something is true (empirical in this context just means grounded in observation or experience).
 However, this view is self-defeating–if it’s true, it’s false.
 Simply ask the atheist what “empirical evidence” lead them to believe that.
-What empirical evidence supports the belief that “empirical evidence is required to rationally believe something is true?”
-The fact is there is none!
+What empirical evidence supports the belief that “empirical evidence is required to rationally believe something is true”?
+The fact is, there is none!
 So if this view is true, we have no reason to believe it and should therefore reject it.

 Is there evidence for God’s existence?
 The answer is, “Of course there’s evidence!
 Now get your head out of the sand and deal with it.”